No room for 'Nyet' in Ukraine's Crimea vote to join Russia

 The Crimean voter will have the right to choose only one of two options in the March 16 referendum which the region's pro-Russian leadership, protected by Russian forces, announced earlier this month.

-The second asks: "Are you in favour of restoring the 1992 Constitution and the status of Crimea as a part of Ukraine?"
+The second asks: "Are you in favor of restoring the 1992 Constitution and the status of Crimea as a part of Ukraine?"

 At first glance, the second option seems to offer the prospects of the peninsula remaining within Ukraine.